 A stunning smile

-Though the conventional braces we remember from our early childhood will have an impact on our aesthetics and comfort, if your teeth are in bad shape and ungratefully crooked then the pain will be worth it.
+Though the traditional braces we remember from our early childhood will have an impact on our aesthetics and comfort, if your teeth are in bad shape and ungratefully crooked then the pain will be worth it.
 Metal brackets and wiring pull your tooth line into uniformity, but may take quite a while to complete the process.
 However, once you’re done, maintaining your smile is pretty easy.
 Getting a retainer to wear at night ensures your teeth stay in place, and getting a permanent lower retainer for your bottom teeth is an unobstructive way to keep those babies in line.
 Who can argue with beautiful teeth?

 Avoid future jaw issues